Yaw Appau

 Yaw Appau is a Ghanaian judge who has served as a justice of the Supreme Court of Ghana from July 2015 to August 2021.

-Justice Appau hails from the Brong Ahafo Region of Ghana.
+Justice Appau hails from Badu in the Tain District of Bono Region of Ghana.
 He was called to the Bar in 1982.
 Prior to his appointment at the Supreme Court of Ghana, he had served in various capacities in the Judiciary of Ghana.
 He was sworn into office on 29 June 2015.

 Early life and education

 Appau was born on 2 August 1951 at Badu, a town in the Tain District of the Brong Ahafo Region.
 He is a tribal Koulango who live mostly in the Bono region of Ghana and the Zanzan district of Ivory Coast.
 He began schooling at the Wenchi West Primary School for his primary education and proceeded to the Bekwai Methodist Middle School for his Middle School Leaving Certificate.
 He was in Prempeh College in 1965 but was unable to complete his studies for his Ordinary-Level ('O'-Level) certificate due to financial constraints.
 He dropped out of the school in 1967 and enrolled at the Ajumako Teacher Training College (now a constituent college of the University of Education, Winneba), where he obtained his Teachers' Certificate "A".
 He later received his Ordinary-Level ('O'-Level) and Advanced-Level ('A'-Level) certificates as a private candidate.
 In 1977, he entered the University of Ghana to study law and political science and graduated in 1980 with his bachelor of arts degree in law and political science.
 That same year, he proceeded to the Ghana School of Law and completed his studies in 1982.
 He was called to the Bar as a barrister and solicitor of the Supreme Court of Ghana in December 1982.